SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 # Sorrows of the Sleeping

 Fluttershy squirmed in her makeshift bed on the floor of Pinkie's bedroom.
-A nightmare playing out inside her head.
+A nightmare played out inside her head.

 She muttered in her sleep, "No… Appleja… I didn't."

 Twitching again, her arm shot out from under the blanket, landing on top of Applejack's arm.

-Applejack woke up from the sudden touch, and turned to look at Fluttershy.
+Applejack woke up from the sudden touch and turned to look at Fluttershy.

 "Fluttershy, you awake?"
 Applejack asked all gentle like.